IPCS INCHEM Home

 Octanol/water partition coefficient as log Pow: 6.2

 The substance is very toxic to aquatic organisms.
-This substance may be hazardous to the environment; special attention should be given to honey bees, birds.
-In the food chain important to humans, bioaccumulation takes place, specifically in aquatic organisms.
-It is strongly advised not to let the chemical enter into the environment because it persists in the environment.
+This substance may be hazardous to the environment.
+Special attention should be given to bees and birds.
+Bioaccumulation of this chemical may occur in aquatic organisms.
+It is strongly advised not to let the chemical enter into the environment because it is persistent.
 The substance may cause long-term effects in the aquatic environment.
 Avoid release to the environment in circumstances different to normal use.

 NOTES